-On the heels of a lawsuit that adidas filed against fellow footwear maker, Skechers USA, for copying, Nike has filed a patent infringement suit against Skechers, as well.
-In its lawsuit, which was filed on Monday in federal court in Portland, Oregon, Nike claims that Skechers’ “Burst, Women’s Flex Appeal, Men’s Flex Advantage, Girl’s Skech Appeal, and Boy’s Flex Advantage” shoe styles infringe at least eight of Nike’s design patents.
-The sportswear giant further alleges that the "overall appearance of the designs of the Nike patents and the corresponding designs of Skechers' infringing shoes are substantially the same;” namely, they resemble Nike’s Flyknit design.
+On the heels of a trademark infringement lawsuit that adidas filed against fellow footwear maker Skechers USA in September 2015, Nike is doubling down, filing a patent infringement suit against Skechers, as well.
+In its complaint, which was filed on Monday in federal court in Portland, Oregon, Nike claims that Skechers’ “Burst, Women’s Flex Appeal, Men’s Flex Advantage, Girl’s Skech Appeal, and Boy’s Flex Advantage” shoe styles infringe at least eight of Nike’s Flyknit-specific design patents, as the “overall appearance of the designs of the Nike patents and the corresponding designs of Skechers’ infringing shoes are substantially the same.”

-According to its complaint, Nike alleges that “Skechers intended to copy the designs covered by the NIKE Patents” and as a result, “an ordinary observer will perceive the overall appearance of the designs of the NIKE Patents and the corresponding designs of Skechers’ Infringing Shoes to be substantially the same.”
-The complaint cites a recent Complex article by Riley Jones, which “describes the Skechers’ Burst Infringing Shoe as having ‘ripped off’ NIKE’s ‘Flyknit” design,’” which embody a number of the design patents at issue.
+According to the newly-filed complaint, counsel for Nike alleges that “Skechers intended to copy the designs covered by [its] patents” and as a result, “an ordinary observer will perceive the overall appearance of the designs of the Nike patents and the corresponding designs of Skechers’ infringing shoes to be substantially the same.”
+As an example, Nike points of a recent Complex article, which “describes the Skechers’ Burst shoes as having ‘ripped off’ Nike’s ‘Flyknit” design.’”

-In its suit, which sets forth a single claim for design patent infringement, Nike is seeking a permanent injunction, which would immediately and permanently prevent Skechers from selling the allegedly infringing sneakers.
-The sportswear giant is also seeking a judgment and order requiring Skechers to pay NIKE all damages caused by Skechers’ infringement of each of the NIKE Patents, which could easily add up to millions of dollars, especially when combined with the court disgorging Skechers of all profits it made from sales of the allegedly infringing sneakers.
+As a result, Nike is seeking injunctive relief, which would immediately and permanently prevent Skechers from making and selling the allegedly infringing sneakers.
+The sportswear giant is also seeking a judgment and order requiring Skechers to pay Nike all damages caused by its alleged’ infringement of each of the Nike patents, a figure that could easily add up to millions of dollars, especially when combined with the court disgorging Skechers of all profits it made from sales of the allegedly infringing sneakers.